sideprotocol/side-old/x/oracle/spec/README.md

 - Removal of Tobin Tax.
 Tobin Tax was used for the Market module in stableswaps.
 - Quote denom.
 On Terra Classic, all prices are quoted in LUNC.
 Our prices are quoted in USD

-The Oracle module provides the Kujira blockchain with an up-to-date and accurate price feed of exchange rates of native assets, so that Kujira Protocol builders can access live and accurate price feeds in their protocols.
+The Oracle module provides the Sidechain blockchain with an up-to-date and accurate price feed of exchange rates of native assets, so that Sidechain Protocol builders can access live and accurate price feeds in their protocols.

-As price information is extrinsic to the blockchain, the Kujira network relies on validators to periodically vote on the current exchange rates, with the protocol tallying up the results once per `VotePeriod` and updating the on-chain exchange rate as the weighted median of the ballot.
+As price information is extrinsic to the blockchain, the Sidechain network relies on validators to periodically vote on the current exchange rates, with the protocol tallying up the results once per `VotePeriod` and updating the on-chain exchange rate as the weighted median of the ballot.

 > Since the Oracle service is powered by validators, you may find it interesting to look at the [Staking](https://github.com/cosmos/cosmos-sdk/tree/master/x/staking/spec/README.md) module, which covers the logic for staking and validators.